 Yet, just as suddenly as it came, the sound stopped.
 He sighed deeply as he exhaled.
 Everything was going to be fine, he told himself as he turned back to his original position.
 However, his cigarette dropped out of his mouth when he realized Luciana Rosier was standing in front of him.

 He was speechless.
 The Slytherin’s long dark hair was pulled into an effortless chignon, her eyes were rimmed with black kohl, and although she was wearing the standard issued Hogwarts uniform, a couple of the top buttons on her white shirt were undone.
 He tried not to look at her tantalizing cleavage, but found that her legs were equally distracting.

 She tapped her foot impatiently and Peter realized that her heeled boots were the source of the earlier clacking.
 He quickly picked his cigarette off the ground and placed it back in his mouth.
 Where had she come from?
-And why the fuck did she want to talk to him?
+And why did she want to talk to him?

 “I’m waiting,” the Seventh Year drawled as she pulled out a cigarette from beneath her robes and put it between her lips.
 She leaned down towards him and he found he had no choice but to immediately mutter a spell to light the tip of her cigarette.
 She took a deep inhale and smiled gratefully.

 As the pureblood slyly sat down on the other side of the bench, Peter realized that his promise ring felt heavy on his left hand.
 He glanced down at the silver band and then back at his new companion.
 He gulped nervously.
 Luciana had previously been a figment of his imagination – the subject of his daydreams - but now she was next to him, looking at him hungrily as she blew smoke in his direction, and he had no idea what to do.